omerAllied/Hubspot-Sync-Contacts-Tool/README.md

 Migrate tons of contact engagements with a single click.

-Feel free to visit [our website](http://www.alliedc.com/) for more info.
+Feel free to visit [our website](http://www.alliedc.com/hubspot-crm-integration-sync-contacts-tool//) for more details on how the tool was developed.